hMihaiDavid/lodash/npm/lodash.template-async/README.md

 The [Lodash](https://lodash.com/) method `_.template` exported as a [Node.js](https://nodejs.org/) module.

-Patched to support generating async functions, when the new option `isAsync` is set to `true`.
+Patched to compile an async functions when the new option `isAsync` is set to `true`.
 If this option is not provided or it is set to `false`, it behaves exactly like the original [lodash.template](https://www.npmjs.com/package/lodash.template).